 You designed and printed a great looking label, but will your customer see what you sent out the door?
 Your great label may not look so great if heat has smeared the printing or cold has made the adhesive fail.
 A proper face material will help ensure your label’s service life matches your product’s lifespan.

 Ultraviolet light, humidity, chemical compounds and other environmental conditions will also affect the choice of your label’s components, including its face material.
 Ultraviolet light can fade printing and degrade the bonds between adhesive and face material.
 Humidity can damage printing not properly fixed to the face material and can also cause the adhesive to fail.
 Chemical compounds can react with ink to cause discoloration or smearing.
 Other environmental conditions may have a similar result.

 Abrasion and Tear Resistance

 If your product will be subject to rough usage or contact with other items during manufacture, shipping or display, the facing of your label must be able to stand up to abrasion and tear resistance.
 Abrasion affects the top of the label and can undermine the base of the printed layer and damage it.
 A label’s face product can be reinforced to guard against this and against tearing.

 Your label must be designed to survive the printing process, and your label’s face material is the direct point of contact for this.
 Many of the same label qualities that help protect against abrasion and tearing can also help your label survive the printing process.

 Surface to Which the Label Will Need to Adhere

 The surface that your label is attached to can distort the printed content of the label unless the proper face material is chosen.
 A label that will be attached to a flat surface will not distort, but a simple or complex curved surface will require a face material that can slightly conform to the shape without distorting your print.

-Call our team or request a Custom Label quote here – and we can help you to determine the best components for your label based on the use of the product.
+Call our team or Request a Custom Label Quote – and we can help you to determine the best components for your label based on the use of the product.
 We’ll ask the right questions to help make it easier on you!